xiuqhou/Salience-DETR/README.md

 ## 📁Prepare Dataset

-Please download [COCO 2017](https://cocodataset.org/) or prepare your own datasets into `data/`, and organize them as following:
+Please download [COCO 2017](https://cocodataset.org/) or prepare your own datasets into `data/`, and organize them as following.
+You can use [`tools/visualize_datasets.py`](tools/visualize_datasets.py) to visualize the dataset annotations to verify its correctness.

 ```shell
 coco/